 Do I need a teaching degree to homeschool in Ohio?

-No. You just need a high school diploma or GED.
-No teaching certificate required.
-Parents know their children best.
+No. Essentially, you just need a high school diploma or GED.
+Therefore, no teaching certificate required.
+Indeed, parents know their children best.

 Can Ohio homeschoolers play public school sports?

 Yes!
-Ohio law allows this.
-Contact your local school’s athletic director for details on eligibility and tryouts.
+Fortunately, Ohio law allows this.
+Simply, contact your local school’s athletic director for details on eligibility and tryouts.

 How do I give my homeschooler a diploma?

-You issue it yourself.
-Create a diploma that says your child graduated from your homeschool.
-This is legal and accepted by employers and colleges.
+Basically, you issue it yourself.
+Simply, create a diploma that says your child graduated from your homeschool.
+Importantly, this is legal and accepted by employers and colleges.

 What if the superintendent ignores my notice?

-That’s fine.
-They don’t have to respond.
-Once you send proper notice, you’re legally homeschooling.
-The superintendent can’t approve or deny your notice.
-Keep your copy as proof.
+Surprisingly, that’s fine.
+Essentially, they don’t have to respond.
+Simply, once you send proper notice, you’re legally homeschooling.
+Indeed, the superintendent can’t approve or deny your notice.
+Therefore, keep your copy as proof.

 Can I homeschool my special needs child in Ohio?

 Yes.
-Same process as any other child.
-You won’t get automatic IEP services, but you can ask about district help or find private support.
+Basically, same process as any other child.
+However, you won’t get automatic IEP services, but you can ask about district help or find private support.

 Do Ohio homeschoolers have to take standardized tests?

-Not anymore.
-House Bill 33 removed all testing requirements in 2023.
-You can still test if you want, but it’s completely optional now.
+Fortunately, not anymore.
+Specifically, House Bill 33 removed all testing requirements in 2023.
+Alternatively, you can still test if you want, but it’s completely optional now.

 When do I need to send my homeschool notification?

-Send it before you start teaching each school year.
-Most families submit in August.
-You must send a new notice every year, not just once.
+Essentially, send it before you start teaching each school year.
+Typically, most families submit in August.
+Remember, you must send a new notice every year, not just once.

 Start Your Ohio Homeschool Today